iosamuel/vite-plugin-vue-sfc-in-js/README.md

 And start writing SFC in your JS files, by using a similar syntax as JSX, just make sure to wrap your SFCs in a `<vue></vue>` Tag.

+You can use either a `.js` or a `.vjs` file if you feel it more convenient.

 ```js
 export const CartIcon = (
   <vue>